roedoejet/g2p/docs/studio.md

 ### Settings

-There are seven settings:
+There are nine settings:

+- **Include rules in output** - unchecking this disables the mapping
-- Rules are case sensitive
+- **Rules are case sensitive** - unchecking this drops everything to lower case
-- Escape special characters
+- **Preserve input case in output** - transfer the case pattern from the input to the output
-    * This setting escapes special Regular Expression characters like slashes and dollar signs
+- **Escape special characters** - this setting escapes special Regular Expression characters like slashes and dollar signs
+- **Reverse the rules** - swap the role of In and Out in each rule
+- **Prevent all rules from feeding** - this makes it so that after a rule has applied on one or more characters, those characters cannot be affected by any rule that follows.
+This can also be specified on a per-rule basis.
-- Rule Ordering Approach
+- **Rule Ordering Approach**
     - "As written" - rules are evaluated in the order they are written
     - "Longest first" - rules are first sorted according to length
-- Reverse the rules
-- Prevent all rules from feeding - this makes it so that after a rule has applied on one or more characters, those characters cannot be affected by any rule that follows.
-This can also be specified on a per-rule basis.
-- Unicode Normalization - choose from "none", "NFC", "NFD", "NKFC", or "NKFD"
+- **Normalization** - choose a Unicode normalization from "none", "NFC", "NFD", "NKFC", or "NKFD"
-- Output delimiter - specify a delimiter to be inserted after a rule is applied
+- **Output delimiter** - specify a delimiter to be inserted after a rule is applied

 ## Custom rules